Why Build Your Own Hyperconverged Infrastructure Solution?

 BYO HCI benefits - Scale in smaller increments

-4. Scale In Smaller Increments
+4. It’s Scalable, In Smaller Increments

-The CPU, memory and storage resources can be changed and grown independently of one another, at any time, to meet your timescales, rather than being restricted to just the configurations offered by the appliance vendors.
+The CPU, memory, and storage resources can be changed and grown independently of one another, at any time, to meet your timescales, rather than being restricted to just the configurations offered by the appliance vendors.

 BYO HCI benefits - Eliminate server vendor lock-in

-5. Eliminate Server Vendor Lock-In
+5. It Eliminates Server Vendor Lock-In

-Additionally, it is also possible to mix server vendors within the same HCI cluster, allowing you to select the server vendor based on the lowest cost at a given time.
+Additionally, it’s also possible to mix server vendors within the same HCI cluster, allowing you to select the server vendor based on the lowest cost at a given time.
 This is not generally possible with the appliance-based approach due to interoperability constraints, therefore locking you into a specific vendor or solution.

 BYO HCI benefits - More cost-effective

-Building Your Own HCI: All About Flexibility
+Building Your Own Hyperconverged Infrastructure Solution Creates Greater Flexibility

 Share This Post, Choose Your Platform!